playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 <!-- tabs:end -->

-## Step 3: Auto-collapse sidebar on small screens
+## Step 3: Auto-Collapse Sidebar on Small Screens

 Finally, let's auto-collapse the sidebar on screens smaller than 600px wide.